Don Mueang International Airport

 At its peak in 2004, Don Mueang handled over 38 million passengers, 160,000 flights, and nearly 700,000 tons of cargo, ranking as the 14th-busiest airport in the world and the second busiest in Asia by passenger volume.
 The airport hosted more than 80 airlines and was the primary hub for Thai Airways before the airline relocated operations to Suvarnabhumi.

-In September 2006, Don Mueang ceased operations following the opening of Suvarnabhumi Airport, which was intended to fully replace it as Bangkok’s main international gateway.
-However, after capacity constraints and operational issues arose at Suvarnabhumi, Don Mueang was reopened on 24 March 2007 following extensive renovations.
-It subsequently transitioned into a regional and low-cost airline hub, becoming a cornerstone of Thailand’s budget air travel sector.
+In September 2006, Don Mueang ceased operations following the opening of Suvarnabhumi Airport, which was intended to fully replace it as Bangkok's main international gateway.
+After capacity constraints and operational issues arose at Suvarnabhumi, however, Don Mueang was reopened on 24 March 2007 following extensive renovations.
+It subsequently transitioned into a regional and low-cost airline hub, becoming a cornerstone of Thailand's budget air travel sector.

 Since the reopening, Don Mueang has developed into the de facto low-cost carrier hub of Thailand and Southeast Asia.
-In 2015, it was recognized as the world’s largest low-cost carrier airport, surpassing KLIA, Barcelona–El Prat Airport, and Las Vegas.
+In 2015, it was recognized as the world's largest low-cost carrier airport, surpassing KLIA, Barcelona–El Prat, and Las Vegas.

 The airport currently comprises two terminals: Terminal 1, serving international flights, and Terminal 2, serving domestic flights.
 Both terminals are connected by a glass-enclosed elevated walkway, which also links to the adjacent Amari Don Muang Airport Bangkok hotel.
 Plans for a Terminal 3 expansion are under development to increase capacity and improve passenger flow, as annual traffic continues to rise.

 Today, Don Mueang International Airport remains the second-busiest airport in Thailand after Suvarnabhumi and among the busiest in the region.
 It serves as the main operating base for Nok Air, Thai AirAsia, Thai AirAsia X, and Thai Lion Air, functioning as a central hub for regional and domestic routes.